yzwww2019/Shorter-term-death-prediction/README.md

 The trained model and results are stored in output_save_path.

 # Disclaimer
-This model is for research purpose and not approved for clinical use.
+This workflow is for research purpose and not approved for clinical use.